Two-factor authentication

 - Time-based must be turned on.

-If the 2FA box is checked for a particular user, the software will ask them to enter the authentication code whenever they log in.
+If the 2FA box is checked for a particular user, the software will ask them to enter the authentication code once every seven days upon login.
 The user should:

 - Open the authenticator app on their phone.